enthought/apptools/docs/source/undo/Introduction.rst

 ==============

 .. warning::
-    apptools.undo has been deprecated and moved to sit in `Pyface <https://github.com/enthought/pyface>`_.
+    apptools.undo has been deprecated and moved to `Pyface <https://github.com/enthought/pyface>`_.
 It will be removed in a future release.
 Please use `pyface.undo <https://docs.enthought.com/pyface/undo.html>`_
     instead.